shenef/Boktai-Speedrunning/src/zoktai/any.md

 Use the default region selection.

-Select new Game and enter the password for the "Dark Boy" title.
+Select New Game and enter the password for the "Dark Boy" title.
 This title grants +2 STRG, +2 AGIL, a ![][icon_power_nut] Power Nut and a ![][icon_bearnut] Bearnut.

 Use the characters to the left of the numbers: